 Three compounding factors.
 First, engineering loops consume 20 to 40 interviewer hours per hire at loaded rates of $86 to $150 per hour, producing $2,000 to $6,000 in interviewer time before any other line item.
 Second, tech time-to-fill is 45 to 58 days versus 20 for retail, so vacancy cost compounds.
 Third, engineering talent is scarcer, which forces more candidates through the funnel to find a hire.
 The industry average of $6,200 understates the variance: senior ICs and staff engineers often run $15,000 to $25,000 per hire.

-Why is healthcare cost per hire similar to the national average?
+Why is healthcare cost per hire below the national average?

-Healthcare runs close to the national $4,700 average because the cost profile is different, not lower.
-Credentialing, licensing, and background screening add $300 to $800 per hire on top of a simpler interview loop.
-Time to fill is extended by state licensing and NPI verification, which compounds vacancy cost but not direct spend.
-Clinical roles trade higher external costs (credentialing, malpractice screening) against lower interviewer hours than tech.
+Healthcare direct cost per hire (around $4,700 in aggregated practitioner data) sits below the $5,475 national SHRM average because the cost profile is different.
+Credentialing, licensing, and background screening add $300 to $800 per hire on top of a simpler interview loop, but the loop itself runs fewer interviewer hours than tech.
+Time to fill is extended by state licensing and NPI verification, which compounds vacancy cost rather than direct spend.
+Clinical roles trade higher external costs (credentialing, malpractice screening) against lower interviewer hours.

 What drives cost per hire differences between small and large companies?